 Try It Yourself#

-Decode, edit, and verify JWTs right in your browser:
+Decode, edit, and verify JWTs right in your browser — no server needed:

 JWT Playground — paste any JWT, see the decoded header and payload, edit claims, and verify signatures.
 Everything runs locally.